rufuspollock-okfn/textus/docs/json_import_format.md

 Any structure type may contain a description, a display-name and a set of annotations.
 These are all optional, and are interpreted as follows:

 + description - used in the UI when showing more information about a location
-+ display-name - used in the UI when summarizing a location, for example in a breadcrumb trail like display.
++ name - used in the UI when summarizing a location, for example in a breadcrumb trail like display.
 + annotations - an array of semantic annotations (see that section) without start and end points.
 The start and end points for the annotations are resolved in terms of the boundary of the associated piece of structure, but are then fixed in place once imported (that is to say they won't be moved around should the structure locations change).

 ## Textus Basic Profile